jiangchz/jiangchz.github.io/README.md

-# Microdust 微尘
+# jiangchen

-This is a blog created by Azeril.
-The blog is live at [azeril.me](http://azeril.me/).
+This is a blog created by jiangchen.
+The blog is live at [uscoder.com](http://uscoder.com/).

 ## Thanks